Carbon monoxide (CO) is a tasteless, colorless, odorless and poisonous gas produced by burning fossil fuels, such as natural gas, propane, wood, etc.

 - Hallways – if 40 feet long or longer; two may be required.

 For added protection put one in each bedroom.
-They are generally not required in each bedroom, but this is recommend by the Fire Marshall and the manufacture.
+They are generally not required in each bedroom, but this is recommended by the Fire Marshall and the manufacture.

 GENERALLY – Do not place: